Sour Coffee? Read This...

-Why Does Coffee Taste Sour?
+- So, Why Does Coffee Taste Sour?

+Have you ever had a cup of sour coffee?
 It’s a pretty common problem, right up there with coffee tasting too bitter.
 In fact, the two problems are actually related!

-In this article, I want to address the problem of sour (and bitter) coffee, and what options you have to eliminate these unwelcome flavors.
+So why does coffee taste sour?
+In this article, I want to address the problem of sour coffee and offer a range of solutions to eliminate these unwelcome flavors.

 What Makes Coffee Sour?

+Sour coffee is a symptom of under-extraction during the brewing process.
 The good news is that this leaves the solution in your hands, as all you’ll need to do is make minor adjustments to how you’re brewing your coffee.

 Sour vs Bitter Coffee: The Two Sides of the Extraction Coin

 Coffee extraction occurs when the flavor compounds of the ground coffee beans are extracted with hot water.